Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 Aiyana "A-ha!
 Found you!
 I could hear the both of you from a mile away!"<br>
 A "We'll, mostly Walker."<br>
 G "Oh, thank god you're alive Aiyana.
 My heart skipped a beat when I saw the jacket in the water."<br>
 W "Do you have the money?
-Did we get anything out of this miserable experience?"<br>
+Did we get anything out of this miserable fuckup?"<br>
 A "Great to see you too, Walker.
 I'm fine, thank you for asking."<br>
 A "And no, I don't have the money.
 The Feds were on our tail.
 I rode as hard as I could in the woods."<br>
 A "I rode through a spruce thicklet.
 The branches tangled on me, and before I knew it, I was on the ground."<br>